 - In R0, the address of the universal library FDB.
-The library file must already be open for read access. - In Rl, the address of a 42-word buffer containing the name (in Radix-50 format) of the module to be accessed followed by 40 words that will contain a copy of the module header when \$ULA returns control to the user program.
+The library file must already be open for read access. - In Rl, the address of a 42(8)-word buffer.
+The first two words of the buffer must contain the name (in Radix-50 format) of the module to be accessed.
+Into the remaining 100(8)=64(10) bytes \$ULA will put a copy of the module header from the library.
+Initialize the FDRC\$A arguments urba and urbs (FDB offsets F.URBD and and F.URBD+2) in the FDB for the library file.
+The \$ULA routine saves the arguments, uses the space for storing module header information, and restores the values before returning control to the calling program.